-Purpose This task disables the ONS 15454 security mode and allows only one IP address to be provisioned for the backplane LAN port and the TCC2P LAN port.
+Purpose This task disables the ONS 15454 secure mode, meaning dual-IP addresses are no longer supported.
+With secure mode disabled, only one IP address can be provisioned for both the backplane LAN port and the TCC2P TCP/IP (LAN) port.
+If secure mode is disabled for a node, that node cannot identify other network nodes that are in secure mode.